 We also recognise the importance of providing emotional support for staff in order to help manage stress and secondary trauma, and to reduce the likelihood of staff burnout.
 To this end, staff have been given a number of strategies to aid their own self-care i.e. training on mental health and well-being, unhelpful thinking strategies to avoid, displays promoting staff mental health and well-being, 'open door policy' of SLT, HT modelling, regular solution circles/staff discussions.
+The encouragement from the headteacher to 'swap in/swap out' when staff have been dealing with something and may need a break (mentioned as part of the Behaviour Blueprint).
 There is also support available to staff from the Family Support Worker and the Headteacher.